AnyChart/docs.anychart.com/Maps/ColorRange.md

 ### Labels

 You can enable, disable, color the labels in different colors, apply some features to format the labels of a colorRange.
-Use usual {api:anychart.core.map.series.Base#labels}
-labels(){api} method to adjust them.
+Use usual {api:anychart.core.map.series.Base#labels}labels(){api} method to adjust them.

 ```
 // disable the labels
 colorRange.labels(false);
 ```

 {sample}Maps\_ColorRange\_09{sample}